Radon Measurement/Radon Testing

 Get a short-term radon test kit

-There are four ways to get a short-term test kit.
+There are three ways to get a short-term test kit.

-- Visit the nearest Cooperative Extension or partner office to get a FREE radon test kit from Jan.
-1 to Feb.
-28. Call 1-888-RADON10 (888-723-6610) to locate the nearest location offering test kits or view Nevada locations for radon test kits.
+- Visit the nearest Cooperative Extension or partner office to purchase a short-term radon test kit.
+Call 1-888-RADON10 (888-723-6610) to locate the nearest location offering test kits.

-- Nevada residents can receive a test kit by mail from Cooperative Extension's Radon administration office, 4955 Energy Way, Reno, NV 89502.
+- Receive a test kit by mail from Cooperative Extension's Radon administration office, 4955 Energy Way, Reno, NV 89502.

-- Free short-term test kit coupon for Nevada residents, valid in January and February only, with a $4 shipping fee.
-Print and mail the coupon.
-Include a check or money order for the $4 shipping fee.
+- $10 Short-term test kit with a shipping fee.
+Print and mail the order form, including a check or money order for the appropriate kit and shipping fee.
 Please make checks payable to Board of Regents.

 - Order a short-term radon test kit at Eventbrite using American Express, Discover, MasterCard or Visa.
-There is a shipping and online handling fee included in the price, so kits will cost more than when purchasing a kit by coupon through the mail or at a county Cooperative Extension office.
-Test kits include the test device, instructions, a postage-paid return mailer and the laboratory analysis report.
+There is a shipping and online handling fee included in the price, so kits will cost more than when ordering a kit with an order form or when picking one up at a county Cooperative Extension office.

-- Nevadans: Order a short-term test kit through Eventbrite's online ordering service.
-A $4 shipping fee applies, plus a $1.22 online ordering fee.
+- Order a short-term test kit through Eventbrite's online ordering service.
+A $4 shipping fee applies, plus a $1.73 online ordering fee.

 Get a long-term radon test kit